Decipher/textimage/README.txt

       effects.
     - source_image_file - a file entity.
 It is used for resolving the tokens in the text effects.
+    - target_uri - allows to specify the URI where the textimage file should be stored.
+If specified, the automatic URI generation performed by Textimage is bypassed and caching disabled.
+    - alt - the alternative text to be displayed if no image is accessible to the browser.
+    - title - the text to be displayed when hovering the image on the browser.
+    - attributes - associative array of attributes to be placed in the img tag.
     - image_container_attributes - if specified, the <img> tag will be wrapped in a <div> container, whose attributes will be set to the array passed here.
 Any attribute having the placeholder '#textimage_derivative_url#'